RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 CA and CSS geo-political distinguished names shall be composed of any combination of the following attributes: country; organization; organizational unit; and common name.
 Internet domain component names are composed of the following attributes: domain component; organizational unit; and common name.

+The Common PIV Content Signing certificate’s subject DN shall indicate the organization administering the PIV card issuance system or device according to types of names for devices.

 For certificates issued under id-fpki-common-authentication, assignment of X.500 distinguished names is mandatory.
 For certificates issued under this policy by a CA operating as part of the Shared Service Providers program, distinguished names shall follow either the rules specified above for id‑fpki-common-hardware or the rules specified below for including a non-NULL subject DN in id-fpki-common-cardAuth.